 SENDBack to Key Information

-Our Special Educational Needs co-ordinator (SENCO) is Mrs Kim Kent, and can be contacted by telephone 0116 2221616 or by email:
+Our Special Educational Needs Co-ordinator (SENCO) is Ms Sereen Carty-Davies.
+She can be contacted by telephone 0116 2221616 or by email:

 Our SEND policy is designed to: